Greatest First Basemen In MLB History

 Ernie Banks

-Pete Rose Peter Edward Rose Sr. (April 14, 1941 - September 30, 2024), nicknamed "Charlie Hustle," was an American professional baseball player and manager.
-He played in Major League Baseball (MLB) from 1963 to 1986, most prominently as a member of the Cincinnati Reds, known for their dominance of the National... read more
+Peter Edward Rose Sr. (April 14, 1941 - September 30, 2024), nicknamed "Charlie Hustle," was an American professional baseball player and manager.
+He played in Major League Baseball (MLB) from 1963 to 1986, most notably with the Cincinnati Reds, who dominated the National League in the 1970s as "The... read more

 Tim Jordan